Risk Factors Dashboard

 For additional information on the AZZ Precoat Metals segment's operating results, see "Item 7.
 Management's Discussion and Analysis—Results of Operations."
 For additional financial information by segment, see "Item 8.
 Financial Statements and Supplementary Data—Note 18."

-AZZ Infrastructure Solutions segment
+AZZ Infrastructure Solutions Segment

 For additional information regarding the AZZ Infrastructure Solutions financial results, see "Item 8.
 Financial Statements and Supplementary Data—Note 19."